 “The legal system depends on careful deliberation and verification.
 Generative AI, on the other hand, is built for speed and fluency,” she said.
 “That mismatch between AI’s quick confidence and the slow, careful work of legal reasoning means we need to be really thoughtful about how we integrate this technology, not just reactive.”

-Judge Neal, a Biden appointee, had issued an opinion in June that wrongly cited the outcomes of previous precedents and used quotes from other cases that never actually appeared in those earlier rulings.
+Judge Neal, a Biden appointee, issued an opinion in June that wrongly cited the outcomes of previous precedents and used quotes from other cases that never appeared in those earlier rulings.
 The judge also wrongly attributed statements to litigants.

 Judge Wingate, a Reagan appointee, issued a restraining order in July against Mississippi’s law limiting the teaching of diversity, equity and inclusion principles in schools.
 His opinion fabricated text of state law and cited people who weren’t parties to the case as litigants.

-He had previously called the issues “clerical errors.”
+He previously called the issues “clerical errors.”

 Mr. Grassley’s letter prodded the judges to own up.

-Judge Neal’s office had previously leaked to a reporter that a “temporary assistant” had used AI.
+Judge Neal’s office previously leaked to a reporter that a “temporary assistant” had used AI.
 In his new letter, he said the law student used ChatGPT to do legal research.
 He said the draft opinion that included the research was then posted before going through review and citation-checking.

 “It was a draft that should have never been docketed,” he said.

 The guidance called for courts to review all AI-generated content and to be wary of delegating to AI “core judicial functions,” such as actual decisions in cases.
-It also recommended judges consider disclosing the use of AI.
+It also recommended that judges consider disclosing the use of AI.

 Ms. Tanner said written policies aren’t enough.